 Good news–there’s still time to apply to the 2014-2015 David Lynch MA in Film.
 Our application deadline has changed to August 15.
 Classes start September 1.

 J...
 Read More

 * We never share emails with third parties.

 Jim Carrey delivered the commencement address here on May 24.
 The Cedar Rapids Gazette called it “the best commencement address ever.”
 He stood before a packed house of listeners with astronomical expectations, and seemed to effortlessly exceed every one.
 A blend of philosophical and hilarious, his speech was a seamless ebb and flow of classic antics and poignant words of advice that left us in both stitches and awe.
 In between doling out one-liners and cheerfully teasing the trustees to the audible delight of the crowd, he spoke from the heart and gave a speech teeming with piercing, quotable lines that boiled life lessons down to their simplest forms.

 Perhaps the most memorable of these moments was when he spoke of a life lesson he learned as a child.
 He told of watching his father forego his own passion for comedy to take what he thought to be a safe job, only to be let go unexpectedly.
 “You can fail at what you don’t want.
 So you might as well take a chance on doing what you love.” he said as cheers erupted from the audience.

 As the address came to a close, the actor described the value of perceiving challenges as beneficial and left us with a request that we replace our hope with faith.
 “I don’t believe in hope.” he said.
 “Hope is a beggar.
 Hope walks through the fire and faith leaps over it.”

-While Jim was here, he met with the David Lynch MA in Film students for almost an hour.
+While Jim was here, he met with the David Lynch MA in Film students for more than half an hour.
 More about that in a later post!